altmattr/2024-honours/mifta/0304_generating_microcontoller_code_from_f_star.md

 # Questions to ask Matt:
 - Deep vs Shallow Embedding
+  - Write special functions for Kiama, carefully constructed so it does not feel like you are using a library (Shallow)
+    - Instead of having to "string". ~> (params)
+    - We can just do "string" ~> "foo"
+    - Embedding a language just with a library
+  - Deep: .process() -> does its own little compilation, parse, execute, interprete
 - Inductive types in Functional Programming
 - Lexical vs Block scope